-The RSPCA is appealing for information after three Cockapoo puppies were found in Wetherby in a ‘terrible state’.
+The RSPCA is appealing for information after an extremely emaciated staffie was found abandoned in North Shields.

-The RSPCA is appealing for information after a badger had to be rescued from a snare in Stockport.
+The RSPCA is appealing for information after a very poorly Saluki-type dog limped onto a petrol station forecourt in Huddersfield.

 The female brindle-coloured dog had a broken front right leg and black football socks had been tied so tightly around her other three legs to cover sores from a severe skin condition that they had cut into them.
 She was also emaciated.

 RSPCA inspector Rebecca Goulding said: “We believe her leg had been broken for about a week … Continue reading…